lydell/elm-safe-virtual-dom/README.md

 - Instructs you to type in the command you use to run your app.
 - Runs that command with `ELM_HOME` set `elm-stuff/elm-home/` (local to your app) and copies files from my forks into it.

 The script should work on macOS and Linux (but you might need to tweak it if you use some funky setup).
 On Windows, you can do the steps manually, or write your own script.

-Maybe share it here if you know more Windows people who might want to test?
+Compared to [replace-kernel-packages.mjs](./replace-kernel-packages.mjs), `lydell.bash` does the bare minimum to get things working, and isn’t particularly smart.

 ## What to test

-Here are some things to look out for while testing:
+Here are some things to test before shipping to production:

 - Does the page crash?
 - Do elements end up in the wrong place?
 - Do elements end up with the wrong style?
 - Do you notice the page feeling much slower?
-- Can you make Elm crash by poking around in the inspector in the browser devtools?

 Here are some specific things that I have tested a bit myself, but would like to see tested more:

 - Google Translate work?
 Does it display usable text after updates to the DOM?
 Can you find a language that breaks down?
 - Does Grammarly work?
-- Do other extensions work?
+- Do other browser extensions work?
 - Do your third-party scripts work?
 - Web components/Custom elements.
 - Multiple Elm apps on the same page.